HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

- and the methods to serialize and deserialize it:
+ and the methods to serialize and deserialize it;